Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Orbifold Miyaoka-Yau inequality for minimal pairs

+A more general setting to prove Miyaoka-Yau inequality would be the one for pairs $(X,D)$ such that $(X,D)$ has log canonical singularities with $K_X+D$ nef.
+As mentioned in the Subsection~\ref{examples}, this context is too general for a workable definition of an orbifold second Chern class $c_2(X,D)$, even if the space $X$ is assumed to be klt.

-For Theorem B, case $(iii)$ notice that the proof above only uses the existence of a smooth orbi-étale structure in codimension two for $(X,D)$ as well as for $(X,D_m)$.
-Both of these conditions are satisfied for a log smooth lc pair $(X,D)$.
-In particular, in view of Example~\ref{loglisse}, one has for any log smooth lc pair $(X,D)$ with $K_X+D$ nef and big, say:
+Looking carefully at the proof of Theorem~\ref{thm:main-ineq}, one may observe that what we really need is the existence of an orbi-étale structure in codimension two for $(X,D)$ as well as for $(X,D_m)$, cf. Proposition~\ref{prop:OrbiLc}.
+Both of these conditions are satisfied in two particular cases: if $(X,D)$ is log smooth or if $X$ klt and $D$ is reduced. \begin{enumerate} \item[$\ast$] Assume that $(X,D)$ is log smooth.
+Then the existence of an orbi-étale structure on the whole $X$ follows from Example~\ref{ex:OrbiSmooth}.
+In particular, in view of Example~\ref{loglisse}, one has for any log smooth, log canonical pair $(X,D)$ such that $K_X+D$ is nef and big, say: